 In May 2011, a portion of the Liberty Warehouse roof collapsed, the building was condemned by the City of Durham, and The Scrap Exchange relocated to the newly christened Cordoba Center for the Arts at the east end of downtown, across the parking lot from the Golden Belt complex.
 We leased space and operated in the Cordoba Center for the Arts from June 2011 until August 2014.

-In December 2013, we purchased our own building at 2050 Chapel Hill Road in Durham.
+In December 2013, we purchased our own building in the Lakewood Shopping Center at 2050 Chapel Hill Road in Durham.
 The property includes a 23,000 square foot building (formerly the Center Theater and the Duke Surplus store) with 2.4 acres of ground.
 We moved into this space in August, 2014.